rohangpta/rohangpta.github.io/content/posts/entropy.md

 # Tech Debt as Complexity

-Technological modernisation is bottlenecked by iteration speed to a desired solution -- and tech debt is the maintenance and complexity related resistance to change.
+Technological modernisation is bottlenecked by iteration speed to a desired solution -- and tech debt is the maintenance and complexity related resistance to change that causes this bottleneck.

 The simplest description of tech debt that I've been able to come up with has two major forms.